sigma-random/Heapy/README.md

 7) Open the first html file.
 Now you can navigate between the report using the arrow keys. :-)

+NOTE: The current implementation of Heapy supports visualization for libc 2.19 and 2.23 ( 32 and 64 bits ).

 ## Screenshots

 ![alt tag](http://i.imgur.com/E7o2psg.png)